tanglu/the_most_common_interview_questions/smart-pointer/README.md

-The implementation of a smart pointer based on reference count.
+The implementation of a simple reference counting smart pointer.